cwi-dis/iotsa/docs/gettingStarted.md

 * You need to install the [iotsa library](https://github.com/cwi-dis/iotsa), <https://github.com/cwi-dis/iotsa>.
 * You may want to install some additional libraries and/or disable them:
 	* Check `iotsa/iotsaNtp.h` to enable or disable timezone support using `WITH_TIMEZONE_LIBRARY`.
 If enabled, you need to install <https://github.com/JChristensen/Timezone> and <http://playground.arduino.cc/code/time>.

+> It is also possible to use _PlatformIO_ in stead of the _Arduino IDE_ to program your iotsa board.
+View the [readme file](../readme.md) for details.

 After you have installed all this, in the Arduino IDE you use the menu to select your board: _Tools_ -> _Board_ -> _ESP8266 Modules_ ->  _ESP-12E_, which corresponds to the hardware on your iotsa.